nicolleromero/shoppies-app/README.md

 # <img src="public/awards.svg" width="40%">

-The shoppies app is a SPA built in React that facilitates users searching OMDB's site and nominating five movies to receive a Shoppie Award.
+The shoppies app is a SPA built in React that allows users to search for movies (through OMDB's end points) and nominate five movies to receive a Shoppie Award.

 ## About Me

-Prior to joining Hackbright, I was a Senior Content Strategist at an ed tech aggregator where I was responsible for driving product strategy and initiatives, including launching new online products.
-During my 15+ year career in ed tech, I was the Science Assessment Development Manager for the nonprofit WestEd; served as the first Content Architect at an early stage startup building apps (Inkling); and developed online products and HTML prototypes for clients such as the College Board, the Bill & Melinda Gates Foundation, and a 15-state consortium (SAIC).
-I hold B.S. and M.S. degrees in Biology from UC San Diego, and thrive in team environments where I can help tackle complex problems and continue to grow as a programmer.
+Hi! 👋 I'm Nicolle, a graduate from Hackbright Academy’s software engineering program and currently a software engineer intern at PagerDuty.
+As part of the front-end growth team, I help build and maintain the front-end for customer onboarding, checkout, and trials.
+We work in React and Ruby/Rails (web monolith) with modern front-end CI/CU tools (docker, gulp, github, optimiziely).
+Our team is focused on building streamlined customer-focused applications and constantly improving the end-user experience.
+I love logging in every day to collaborate with my team, tackle hard problems, learn new skills, and create UI that will be used by millions of people.

 ## Deployment